-2. The contents of the record on appeal.
+2. The contents of the record.
 The scope of the court's review also depends on the contents of the record on appeal.
 The contents, format, and requirements for the record on appeal are addressed in Appellate Rule 9.

 The record must demonstrate that the trial court had subject matter jurisdiction.
-In In re J.C.M.J.C., 268 N.C.
+In In re J.C.M.J.C., 834 S.E.2d 670 (N.C.
+Ct.
 App.
-47 (2019), the court of appeals dismissed the respondents' appeal when the record did not contain copies of the underlying juvenile petitions; the petitions commence the action to establish subject matter jurisdiction with the trial court.
+2019), the court of appeals dismissed the respondents' appeal when the record did not contain copies of the underlying juvenile petitions; the petitions commence the action to establish subject matter jurisdiction with the trial court.
 (Note that the court of appeals reviewed the respondent's arguments by granting a writ of certiorari (discussed in section 12.10.A., below)).

 The record must also contain anything necessary for the appellate court to review all issues presented on appeal, without including unnecessary documents from the court file.
-See In re B.C.T., 265 N.C.
+See In re B.C.T., 828 S.E.2d 50 (N.C.
+Ct.
 App.
-176 (2019) (court of appeals could not address appellant's argument about the applicability of a G.S.
+2019) (court of appeals could not address appellant's argument about the applicability of a G.S.
 7B-910 hearing to review a voluntary placement agreement when the record did not include documentation about the agreement and its terms).
 In the absence of a transcript from the hearing resulting in the order that is being appealed, the appellate court is obligated to treat the trial court's findings as supported by competent evidence.
 In re A.L.L., 254 N.C.
 App.
-252 (2017); see In re A.P.W., 378 N.C.
-405 (2021) (presuming findings were supported by competent evidence when record did not include a narration of the evidence or a transcript of the hearing).
+252 (2017).
 However, when the hearing transcript and remainder of the record are insufficient for the appellate court to address an ineffective assistance of counsel claim, the appropriate remedy is a remand to the trial court to determine the adequacy of the attorney representation.
-In re A.R.C., 265 N.C.
+In re A.R.C., 830 S.E.2d 1 (N.C.
+Ct.
 App.
-603 (2019); In re C.D.H., 265 N.C.
+2019); In re C.D.H., 829 S.E.2d 690 (N.C.
+Ct.
 App.
-609 (2019).
+2019).

 The court of appeals has stated, "[i]t is the appellant's duty to include any information necessary for review of the issues raised on appeal."
-In re B.C.T., 265 N.C.
-App. at185.
-Appellate Rule 9(b)(5)(a) allows a responding party to "supplement the record on appeal with any items that could otherwise have been included pursuant to this Rule 9" when "the record on appeal as settled is insufficient to respond to the issues presented in an appellant's brief or the issues presented in an appellee's brief pursuant to Rule $10(c) \ldots$."
+In re B.C.T., 828 S.E.2d 50, 57 (N.C.
+Ct.
+App.
+2019).
+Appellate Rule 9(b)(5)(a) allows a responding party to "supplement the record on appeal with any items that could otherwise have been included pursuant to this Rule 9" when "the record on appeal as settled is insufficient to respond to the issues presented in an appellant's brief or the issues presented in an appellee's brief pursuant to Rule 10(c) . . . ."
 These supplemental materials, however, cannot contain documents or issues that were not before the trial court in the case being considered.
 See In re M.G., 239 N.C.
 App.
-77 (2015) (admonishing counsel for filing supplemental materials containing documents from another case not before the trial court in the present case and raising issues never considered by the trial court); see also In re D.J., 378 N.C.
-565 (2021) (in appeal of TPR order, DSS supplemented the record on appeal with notices required by the Indian Child Welfare Act that were sent after the TPR was ordered and were filed with the district court at the post-TPR hearing).
+77 (2015) (admonishing counsel for filing supplemental materials containing documents from another case not before the trial court in the present case and raising issues never considered by the trial court).